projectsveltos/sveltos/docs/template/example_multicluster_iteration_template.md

 ## Automatic Service Creation

-Lets assume the managed clusters where the service should get deployed has the Sveltos cluster label set to `type:nats`.
-The below YAML defintion will create a new `ClusterProfile` resource that points to the `EventReport` mentioned above and deploy a `ConfigMap` defined as a template.
+Lets assume the clusters where the service should get deployed has the cluster label set to `type:nats`.
+The below YAML defintion will create a Sveltos `ClusterProfile` resource that points to the `EventReport` mentioned above and deploy a `ConfigMap` defined as a template.

 ### ClusterProfile